Tin pest

 Tin pest is an autocatalytic, allotropic transformation of the element tin, which causes deterioration of tin objects at low temperatures.
-Tin pest has also been called tin disease, tin blight or tin leprosy (lèpre d'étain).

-It was observed in medieval Europe that the pipes of pipe organs were affected in cool climates.
-As soon as the tin began decomposing, the process accelerated.
+Tin pest has also been called tin disease, tin blight, tin plague, or tin leprosy.
+It is an autocatalytic process, accelerating once it begins.
+It was first documented in the scientific literature in 1851, having been observed in the pipes of pipe organs in medieval churches that had experienced cool climates.

-With the adoption of the Restriction of Hazardous Substances Directive (RoHS) regulations in Europe, and similar regulations elsewhere, traditional lead/tin solder alloys in electronic devices have been replaced by nearly pure tin, introducing tin pest and related problems such as tin whiskers.
+With the adoption of the 2003 Restriction of Hazardous Substances Directive (RoHS) regulations in Europe, and similar regulations elsewhere, traditional lead/tin solder alloys in electronic devices have been replaced by nearly pure tin, introducing tin pest and related problems such as tin whiskers.